Well, it’s October, and you know what that means: yellow leaves, a chill in the air, and a growing buzz about NaNoWriMo.

 But the truth is, if you’re truly fast-drafting and aren’t scrutinizing every word or second-guessing yourself, it doesn’t have to be a giant time commitment.

 Yes, some things do have to give during NaNo.
 I will never be one to get up an hour earlier to write (sleep is too precious for me).
 But I can sacrifice Downton Abbey for the month.
 And Facebook.
-And baking.
-And laundry (we all have our priorities).

 An hour a day was very possible.
 Maybe not long-term, but for a month it was.